Psyke9/PalaClicker-Auto-Trainer/README.md

 # Paladium Clicker Automation Script

 This script automates the process of answering questions in the Paladium Clicker 'https://brominee.github.io/PaladiumClicker/' game using Selenium WebDriver.
-It stores and their corresponding answers in a JSON file, enabling automated and efficient gameplay.
+It stores and their corresponding answers in a JSON file, enabling automated.

 ## Prerequisites

 Make sure you have the following installed:
-- Python 3.x
+- Python 3.12 > 3.9
 - Google Chrome browser
 - ChromeDriver
 - The following Python packages: